jaheyns/CfdOF/README.md

 ### Dedication

-CfdOF is dedicated to the memory of Michael Hindley, whose irrepressible enthusiasm for FreeCAD and open source software is the reason this workbench was created.
+CfdOF is dedicated to the memory of Michael Hindley.
+It is because of his irrepressible enthusiasm for FreeCAD and open source software that this workbench exists.
 Rest in peace.